AlSpudnik/Spudnik-Drive-mk-III/README.md

 As can be seen in the diagram, the lamp preheating is turned on immediately when the device is connected to the network, and the switch of the IEC320 AC-17 socket is connected as Standby.

 The power transformer must have a shielding layer between the mains winding and the anode winding.
-Or the heater winding—with a center tap connected to ground—should be wound between them.
+Or the filament winding—with a center tap connected to ground—should be wound between them.

 ### Parts List:
 <b>Resistors</b>